eoinok/patients/README.md

 # Week 6 Lab

-Clone this repo into your www folder under laragon.
-In the command prompt cd into the \laragon\www folder.
-Make sure that you are in the correct folder and that laragon\www appears in the command prompt.
-Type git clone your-repo-url (Get your repo url from github after creating the repo).
-Then cd into the folder you have just cloned by typing cd week6Lab-yourgithubid.
+Clone this repo into your documents folder.
+In the command prompt cd into the repo folder.
+Make sure that you are in the correct folder and that something like c:\users\username\documents\week6Lab-yourgitusername appears in the command prompt.
 Once you are in the correct folder, keep this command window open so you can type in your git commands as required.

 This lab further builds on your ability to connect PHP to a MySQL database and process data into and out of the database.
 By the end of this lab students will be able to: